MinecraftHopper/MinecraftIRC.net/_support-articles/windows/env-vars.md

 ![](/static/images/support-articles/windows/env-vars/delvar.png)

 5\.
-If you find that setting in either list.
-Select it, then press the delete button.
-Can then press the "Okay", or "Apply" buttons until all the windows are closed.
+If you find that setting in either list, click on it, then press the **Delete** button.
+Afterwards press the **OK** or **Apply** buttons until all the windows are closed.

-  **NOTE:** If you did not originally add this setting on your own, make sure you have removed the [incompatible program](https://minecraftirc.net/support-articles/known-incompatible-software/) that caused it, otherwise it will re-add this setting and you will need to complete these instructions again.
+  **NOTE:** If you did not add this variable yourself, make sure you have removed the [incompatible program](/support-articles/known-incompatible-software/) that caused it, otherwise it will re-add this setting and you will need to repeat these instructions.

 6\.
 Restart your computer.

 7\.
-Open the Minecraft launcher and attempt to start the game.
+Open the Minecraft launcher and try running the game again.